-Rate limiting and thresholds
+API rate limiting and thresholds

 Rate limits determine how frequently you can call a particular endpoint.
-Usually companies have different tiers (for example, free versus pro) and licenses (open-source, business, commercial) corresponding to different capabilities or rate limits with the API.
+Usually, companies have different tiers (for example, free versus pro) and licenses (open-source, business, commercial) corresponding to different capabilities or rate limits with the API.

 What to cover with rate limiting

-If your site has hundreds of thousands of visitors a day, and each page reload calls an API endpoint, you want to be sure the API can support that kind of traffic.
+If your site has hundreds of thousands of visitors a day, and with each page reload calls an API endpoint, you want to be sure the API can support that kind of traffic.

-When you exceed the limit, do the responses return a particular status code (if so, which one)?
+- If you exceed the limit, do the responses return a particular status code (if so, which one)?

 Examples rate limiting sections